be-v-fr/join_backend/README.md

-*Are you looking for the Join frontend repo?
+*Looking for the Join frontend repo?
 Look no further:* https://github.com/be-v-fr/join_frontend

 Join backend is a Django backend providing a Kanban board for all users in the database.
 All tasks are seen by everyone.
 Moreover, users can assign tasks to each other and view each other as contacts,